 Savvy cooks don't have to skip out on cookies and other indulgent treats while trying to protect their heart health or their waistlines.
-You can learn tricks to transform recipes with gobs of butter into snacks with significantly less fat and more fiber, vitamins and minerals.
+You can learn tricks to transform recipes with a butter substitute for cookies.
 These tips aren't just for the health- or weight-conscious.

-Margarine tastes similar to butter and contains fat like butter, but it may offer you some health advantages when you use it your baking.
+Margarine can be used for butter replacement in baking.
+It tastes similar to butter and contains fat like butter, but it may offer you some health advantages when you use it your baking.
 It is made from plant sources, not animal sources, which means true margarine has more heart-healthy unsaturated fat and no cholesterol.

 Fats help create part of the chemical reaction that makes cookies their best.
 Experiment with a fat-to-puree ratio to find the balance that gives you the best taste and texture while still reducing the overall fat content.

 The fat component of butter is really all you need to provide the chemical reactions that take place in your baked goods; the buttery flavor just adds a tasty bonus.
-You can substitute equal amounts of liquid cooking oils for butter in most cookie recipes or use virgin coconut oil.
+You can substitute liquid cooking oils as a butter replacement in your cookies or use virgin coconut oil.